 Intangible assets represent a brokerage license in the Group's subsidiary, KFIC Financial Brokerage K.S.C.C. with indefinite useful life.
+The Group has tested the impairment of the brokerage license and as a result, no impairment loss has been recorded during the current year.
 The recoverable amount is determined using a value in use determined by using discounted cash flow model, which uses inputs that consider features of the brokerage business and its regulatory environment.
 The recoverable amount is calculated by estimating streams of free cash flows available to shareholders over the next five years, discounted to their present values.
-The terminal value reflecting all periods beyond the fifth year is calculated on the basis of the forecast of fifth-year profit, the applicable cost of equity is 6.38% (2020: 6.72%) and the long-term growth rate 2.7% (2020: 1.9%) after applying a further illiquidity discount of 15% (2020: 15%).
+The terminal value reflecting all periods beyond the fifth year is calculated on the basis of the forecast of fifth-year profit, the applicable cost of equity is 6.72% and the long-term growth rate 1.9% after applying a further illiquidity discount of 15%.

 The model used to determine the recoverable amount is most sensitive to changes in the forecast free cash flows available to shareholders in years one to five, the cost of equity and to changes in the long-term growth rate.
 The applied long-term growth rate is based on real growth rates and expected inflation.
 Free cash flows available to shareholders are estimated on the basis of forecast results, which take into account business initiatives and planned capital investments.
+The Group has also performed a sensitivity analysis by varying these input factors by a reasonable margin.
+Based on such analysis, there are no indications that intangible assets with indefinite useful life are impaired.